Bhavikom/Android-Testing-Interview-Question-Answer/README.md

     White Box Testing is a software testing method in which the internal structure/design/implementation of the item being tested is known to the tester.
 Implementation and impact of the code are tested.

+**5. Explain unit test?
+What does Unit Testing suppose to do ?**

+	  Unit testing involves breaking your program into pieces and subjecting each piece to a series of tests.
+	  These tests can run on a Continues Integration (CI) (namely GitHub actions, Circle Ci, or Travis Ci) and keep the code quality
+	  Unit testing is done to ensure that developers write high-quality and errorless code.
+It is advised to write Unit tests before writing the actual app, you will write tests beforehand and the actual code will have to adhere to the design guidelines laid out by the test

+**6. What is Instrumentation Test ?**

+	  Instrumentation tests run on a device or an emulator.
+In the background, your app will be installed and then a testing app will also be installed which will control your app, lunching it and running UI tests as needed.

+	  Instrumentation tests can be used to test none UI logic as well.
+They are especially useful when you need to test code that has a dependency on a context.

+**7. What is Espresso Test ?**

+	  Espresso is a UI test framework (part of the Android Testing Support Library) that allows you to create automated UI tests for your Android app.
+	  Espresso tests run on actual device or emulator (they are instrumentation based tests) and behave as if an actual user is using the app (i.e. if a particular view is off screen, the test won't be able to interact with it).

+	  Espresso's simple and extensible API, automatic synchronization of test actions with the UI of the app under test, and rich failure information make it a great choice for UI testing.
+In many circles Espresso is considered to be a full replacement for Robotium (see this stack overflow post that compares Robotium to Espresso).

+**8. What is Robolectric Test ?**

+	  It allows Android applications to be tested on the JVM without an emulator or device.
+Running Android tests on the JVM usually fails because the Android core libraries included with the SDK, specifically the android.jar file, only contain stub implementations of the Android classes.
+	  The actual implementations of the core libraries are built directly on the device or emulator, so running tests usually requires one to be active in order to execute.

+	  So for all of us that want faster executing tests on the JVM, Robolectric saves the day.
+Robolectric provides implementations of the Android SDK by rewriting the Android core libraries using shadow classes.
+This gives us the ability to execute our tests on the JVM and achieve much faster test execution times than if we were running on a device or emulator. in the Project Window.
+This will show us a full view of everything contained in the project.
+The default setting (the Android perspective) hides certain directories (including the unit tests!):

+ **9. What is Mokito Test ?**

+	  Mockito is a mocking framework with a delicious flavor.
+It has a clean and simple API that allows you to construct beautiful tests.
+	  The tests in Mockito are very readable and provide clear verification errors, so you won’t get a hangover.
+Now, let’s look at an example of how to use mockito.

+	  Mockito is a mocking framework that tastes really good.
+It lets you write beautiful tests with a clean & simple API.
+	  Mockito doesn’t give you hangover because the tests are very readable and they produce clean verification errors.